 According to the IUCN Red List of Threatened Species, the Black Wallaroo, restricted to the sandstone country in the Northern Territory, is Near Threatened with extinction.
 The remainder of the species are widespread, common and considered of Least Concern.

 Kangaroos hiss and growl when alarmed, females make clicking noises to communicate with their offspring, and males ‘chuckle’ during courtship!

 Kangaroos are most active between dusk and dawn, as they search for their favourite foods: grass, as well as leaves, ferns, flowers, fruit and moss.
 Like cattle, they regurgitate their food, chewing it twice before it passes through their chambered stomach.
 Kangaroos need free water to survive; however, when desperate, kangaroos are known to dig holes a metre deep in search of water.

-Yet paradoxically, European settlement has been positive for several kangaroo species because of: the introduction of permanent water sources (bores, tanks and dams); the provision of pasture grasses; the extinction of Tasmanian tigers and the extermination of Dingoes across vast landscapes.
+European settlement has actually been positive for several kangaroo species because of: the introduction of permanent water sources (bores, tanks and dams); the provision of pasture grasses; the extinction of Tasmanian Tigers and the extermination of Dingoes across vast landscapes.
 In some areas, kangaroos are overabundant.
 This isn’t the case for the Antilopine Kangaroo or the Black Wallaroo, whose numbers are decreasing.